 Which is Best: The Android OS or the iPhone OS?

 Android OS Vs iPhone OS: fundamentally, the choice is yours and the differences are not sufficient to place one much higher than the other.
-Apple fans will use nothing else, even if restricted to the current version of the iPhone, while Android users will like the availability of cell phones such as the Motorola Droid and the Samsung Galaxy S3 and Galaxy Nexus.
+Apple fans will use nothing else, even if restricted to the current version of the iPhone, while Android users will like the availability of different cell phone models.